 Here’s how it looks like;

-Install, activate and connect it with your Google Analytics account and you can find your website bounce rate right from your WordPress dashboard.
+Install, activate and connect it with your Google Analytics account and you can find your website bounces right from your WordPress dashboard.